wharfkit/website/src/lib/docs/ContractKit/ScopesMethod.md

 # Scopes

-The `scopes` method provides a structured way to retrieve all the scopes of a particular [table](/docs/contract-kit/table).
+The `scopes` method provides a way to retrieve all the scopes available on a particular smart contract table.
 On Antelope chains, tables can have different sets of data, each stored under a unique scope.
 This method helps developers to fetch all scopes for a specific table.

 ### Usage

 The `scopes` method is available on the [Table](/docs/contract-kit/table) class.
-When no arguments are passed, the method will return a [cursor](/docs/contract-kit/cursor) that can be used to paginate through every single scope of the table:
+When no arguments are passed, the method will return a [Cursor](/docs/contract-kit/cursor) instance that can be used to paginate through every single scope of the table:

 ```typescript
 const scopeCursor = contract.table('table_name').scopes();